All Episodes

 All right, brief time out.

-Now I think this is funny.
+Now, I think this is funny.

-Ben Nelson uh let Nancy Pelosi write the abortion bill language that he agreed to in the Senate version of the health care bill.
+Ben Nelson let Nancy Pelosi write the abortion bill language that he agreed to in the Senate version of the health care bill.

-They did this in Harry Reed's office.
+They did this in Harry Reid's office.

 He then gives Chuck Schumer a hug and left the room.

-Now there is humor in this.
+Now, there is humor in this.

 You have to look long and hard to find it.